Developer: Nintendo R&D 3 Publisher: Nintendo Release: 10/87 Genre: Sports

 Despite the name Mike Tyson’s Punchout! is not a straight port of the arcade game but rather a reimagining.
 And in this case I would say for the better.
 Rather than the wire frame boxer of the arcade Little Mac is a borderline midget.
 Little Mac has a limited number of moves at his disposal.
 Aside from left and right punches he can throw jabs, duck, block, and sway left and right.
 The number of moves at your disposal isn’t important however but how you use them.

-A number of new mechanics have been added that expand the game.
-The KO meter is replaced by a star counter.
+There are a number of new mechanics that expand the game.
+The star counter replaces the KO meter.
 By nailing your opponent during specific frames you earn stars, up to a max of three.
 These can be used to throw a powerful uppercut that when timed right can score a knockdown.
 Earning stars differs per fight and requires skill to do consistently.
 The stamina meter keeps you from spamming punches.
-Every time you miss, are blocked, or get hit your stamina depletes.
+Every time you miss, block, or take hits your stamina depletes.
 At zero Little Mac becomes fatigued and unable to attack until you dodge a few punches.
 It might seem stifling but this mechanic forces you to become better.

 Part of what makes Mike Tyson’s Punchout! so great is both the absurdity and the pomp and circumstance as you progress.
 No reasonable boxing organization would ever let a little guy like Little Mac fight a super heavyweight like Super Macho Man because we know the outcome.
 As horrifying as that would be it makes for a great video game.
 Between the funny training montages and ever escalating series of opponents you really do get the sense of an underdog overcoming the odds and it makes the game truly special.

-The cast of characters are a large reason why the game is beloved.
+The cast of characters are also a large reason why the game is special.
 There is no dancing around it, the cast hits every ethnic stereotype in the book.
 Some are even borderline offensive.
-But at the very least it isn’t done out of malice.
-Most of the boxers come from the original arcade game but some have been redesigned.
+But at the very least it is not out of malice.
+Most of the boxers come from the arcade game but some have been redesigned.
 Between their signature attacks and (mostly) unique animations each opponent boasts a great deal of character.
 While their portrayal and between round quotes are offensive they at least make every character memorable which is an important part of any boxing game.

 The detailed animation is more than just for show.
 Punchout! is less your typical boxing game and almost plays like a rhythm game.
 Every opponent has specific moves and ticks that you’ll need to watch for.
 Blindly attacking will not only fail but is discouraged due to the stamina system.
 Knowing when to swing and counterattack is absolutely pivotal and after one or two matches becomes second nature.
 You need to know when to try and punch King Hippo so that he becomes vulnerable.
 Super Macho Man’s Super Spin Punch (whew) is telegraphed, enabling you to prepare to dodge repeatedly.